All Episodes

 I am going to clearly ridicule what I think is not torture when other people try to claim it is.

-That is flat out crap.
+That is flat-out crap.

-These people are trying to impugn us and harm our effort to to conduct this war because they want Bush to lose.
+These people are trying to impugn us and harm our effort to conduct this war because they want Bush to lose.

-It's what that that that's what's so outrageous about all this.
+That's what's so outrageous about all this.

-Democrats going on television last night and this morning talking about this attack in Amon Jordan as being Bush's fault, and our military is incompetent and our intels incompetent, and these are the guys standing in the way of both of those organizations being the best they can be.
+Democrats going on television last night and this morning talking about this attack in Amon Jordan as being Bush's fault and our military's incompetent and our intel's incompetent.

 We'll be back in just a second.